-- Utilizing MS PowerBi to gain real-time business intelligence to drive higher accountability and more efficient decision making. - Easyroute implemented as new route optimization platform and piloting RouteWare as new on-board computing platform to drive efficiencies, enhance safety, and improve billings. - Developing new MS D365 service management system, including customer portals, dispatch, work-order-management, billing, credit & collections.
+- Utilizing MS PowerBi to gain real-time business intelligence to drive higher accountability and more efficient decision making. - Easyroute implemented as new route optimization platform.
+RouteWare being deployed as new on-board computing platform to drive efficiencies, enhance safety, and improve billings; implemented on +48% of routed fleet as of Q4 2022. - Developing new MS D365 service management system, including customer portals, dispatch, work-order-management, billing, credit & collections.